Ornithological Camp Učka 2021

 Who is the camp open to?

 Everyone is welcome to join the Camp, regardless of your previous experience.
 All we ask is that you come cooperative, willing to work, and ready to have respect for our special place and the wild animals with which we will be sharing it.
-In exchange, we offer you the opportunity to experience bird ringing and learn about the plants, animals, and nature of Učka Nature Park.
+Volunteers at the Camp help out with the general maintenance of the Camp, such as cooking and preparing food, putting up tents, and keeping things clean and tidy.
+In exchange, we offer you the opportunity to get up close and personal with the birds moving through the Park, experience bird ringing and learn about the plants, animals, and nature of Učka Nature Park.

 Information about the Camp